google/WebFundamentals/src/content/en/updates/posts/2016/08/removing-document-write.md

 `document.write()` can delay the display of main page content for tens of seconds**, or cause pages to either fail to load or take so long that the user just gives up.
-Based on instrumentation in Chrome, we've learned that pages featuring external scripts inserted via document.write() are typically twice as slow to load than other pages on 2G.
+Based on instrumentation in Chrome, we've learned that pages featuring external scripts inserted via `document.write()` are typically twice as slow to load than other pages on 2G.

-We collected the following data from a 28 day field trial on 1% of Chrome stable users, restricted to users on 2G connections.
+We collected data from a 28 day field trial on 1% of Chrome stable users, restricted to users on 2G connections.
 We saw that 7.6% of all page loads on 2G included at least one cross-origin, parser-blocking script that was inserted via `document.write()` in the top level document.
 As a result of blocking